Jacobs leads Southern against Florida A&M - WTOP News

 Tallahassee, Florida; Saturday, 6 p.m.
 EST

-BOTTOM LINE: Southern visits Florida A&M after Michael Jacobs scored 30 points in Southern’s 89-85 loss to the Prairie View A&M Panthers.
+BOTTOM LINE: Southern plays Florida A&M after Michael Jacobs scored 30 points in Southern’s 89-85 loss to the Prairie View A&M Panthers.

-The Rattlers are 2-1 on their home court.
-Florida A&M is seventh in the SWAC with 12.2 assists per game led by Jaquan Sanders averaging 2.6.

 The Jaguars have gone 1-1 against SWAC opponents.
-Southern is 2-8 against opponents with a winning record.

-The Rattlers and Jaguars face off Saturday for the first time in conference play this season.
+Southern has a 4-6 record in games decided by at least 10 points.

-TOP PERFORMERS: Sanders averages 2.0 made 3-pointers per game for the Rattlers, scoring 12.2 points while shooting 38.6% from beyond the arc.
-Antonio Baker is averaging 10.6 points and 1.6 steals over the past 10 games.
+TOP PERFORMERS: Jaquan Sanders is scoring 12.2 points per game with 2.5 rebounds and 2.6 assists for the Rattlers.
+Antonio Baker is averaging 10.7 points and 1.6 steals over the last 10 games.

 Jacobs is averaging 21.3 points, 4.1 assists and 1.9 steals for the Jaguars.
 Malek Abdelgowad is averaging 13.0 points over the last 10 games.